 - Includes the extensive use of tables and color figures

 Graduate students, post-doctorates, and faculty in developmental biology, cell biology, neurobiology, genetics, clinical genetics, and teratology.

-"The contributors provide a broad overview of how findings from eight model organisms form our current understanding of the mechanisms by which embryonic cells attain their final differentiated state.
+@qu:"The thorough presentation and discussion of these eight animal model systems [sea urchin, leech, nematode, fly, frog, fish, chick, and mammal] would be very useful to anyone who thinks about many of the critical questions in development.
+It certainly should be on the shelves of all life science libraries." @source:--DOODY'S REVIEW SERVICE (June 1999) @qu:"The contributors provide a broad overview of how findings from eight model organisms form our current understanding of the mechanisms by which embryonic cells attain their final differentiated state.
 For each animal, they present the important developmental processes, the experimental usefulness, and several chapters describing interdisciplinary research on key questions." @source:--SCIENCE (April 16,1999)

 Elsevier.com visitor survey

 We are always looking for ways to improve customer experience on Elsevier.com.